 Trying to accumulate information so it’s not filling up dojo too much, whole school story post didn’t work will need shared by class story going forward.

 Feedback about home schooling at meeting

+There was lots of constructive feedback:

-If can try condense work so not needing to print lots.
-Timetable of work times not needed just what is required so again if printing its reduction in pages. ie take out lunchtime.
+- Could we try to ry condense work so no need to print lots?

+- Timetable of work times perhaps not needed just what is required so again if printing its reduction in pages. ie take out lunchtime page.

-Lots of positive feedback, children really engaged esp in older stages of school working independently.
+-Lots of positive feedback, children really engaged esp in older stages of school working independently.

--Some videos may be too low volume, hard to heard certain videos.
+-Some videos may be too low volume, hard to hear certain videos.

-Possible to have a list of websites and login details – have something on the blog maybe to help parents accessing online sites.
+-Would it be possible to have a list of websites and login details? – School have been considering this, would adding a page on the blog help parents accessing online site

+Some parents would like more face to face time with teacher

+Some parents would prefer less face-face teacher time - it’s not great with younger children and again work commitments.

+Some prefer a structured day, some need the day to be flexible due to work and other commitments,

+Parents have found it hard to find older items on Dojo

+Some really liked getting all of the class day information together ready for the start of the day rather than bits throughout the day (that was hard to keep track of)

 P7 leavers

 Facebook group has been created, Karen Ferrier is contact for organising leaver hoodies.
+There will be a good send off and school /P7 parents are working on it from now.

 P1 starters and transitions